 The other things to consider when renting your UK property through Airbnb

 There are also potential downsides to renting your property on Airbnb.
 Firstly, you will need to make sure that there are no restrictions prohibiting this in your existing mortgage.
-If there are, you may need to apply for a different type of mortgage, which could end up being more expensive in the longer term.
+If there are, you may need to apply for a different type of mortgage, which could be more expensive in the longer term.

 There are also potential planning restrictions that could be in place in your area, preventing you from renting the property over a certain number of days per year.
 For example, there is currently a 90-day rental limit in London.